JimSeker/googleplayAPI/README.md

 <b>LocationAwareDemo</b> shows how to use the APIs to do location better then standard GPS demos.  plus will show the likely address of your location.

+<b>FitDemo</b> Currently demo's the Sensor APIs of Google Fit.
+More is planned for this demo.
+Note you will need a key to run this demo, see https://developers.google.com/fit/android/get-api-key#release-cert to create one you can use.

 <b>FaceTrackerDemo</b> uses the GooglePlay vision APIs to track see if the user has the eyes open and is smiling.
 It uses text to speech to tell you if they are open/smiling or not.
 See https://github.com/googlesamples/android-vision

 <b>FaceTrackerDemo2</b> uses the GooglePlay vision APIs to track see if the user has the eyes open and is smiling.
 Uses the graphic overlay to put green circles (eye open) or red x for close.
 Green box for smiling, red x not smiling over the mouth.